ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 * Stigmatising maintainers who cannot assume their duties anymore
 * Discussing the proper incentives to have package maintainers support new GHC versions in a reasonable timespan (although it's a good idea and definitely should be discussed, but here is just not the place)

+## Side note

+Taken from my direct experience as a technical writer for GHC, I can testify many people have the potential to meaningfully contribute to GHC and Haskell in other roles than compiler engineer or systems programmers.
+I think the plan laid out in this proposal would open an interesting gateway for many people to be involved in our communities to fullfil community-facing roles.

 ## Alternatives

 The current system.